jar-ben/tamus/README.md

 For instance, run `python2 tamus.py examples/example_TA.xml examples/example_TA.q`.
 Note that due to dependencies on third-party libraries that we use, you need to run Tamus with python2.

 ## Copyright Note
-This tool has been developed by Jaroslav Bendik, Ahmet Sencan, and Ebru Aydin Gol.
+This tool has been developed by Jaroslav Bendik, Ahmet Sencan, Ebru Aydin Gol, and Ivana Cerna.
 We distribute it under the ... lincence.

 ## Citing
 A paper describing Tamus is currently under a conference review process.
 We will provide a reference to the paper at the time of acceptance.